Necklaces - Chains

 Knights also wore chain necklaces as symbols of their loyalty and honor.

-With the resurgence of interest in classical culture, the Renaissance and Baroque periods brought an explosion of creativity, characterized by extravagance and elegance in jewelry making.
+With the resurgence of interest in classical culture, the Renaissance and Baroque periods brought an explosion of creativity, characterized by extravagance and elegance in jewelery making.

 Chains were crafted with more sophisticated designs, incorporating precious stones, filigree, and enamels.
 Cameos, medallions with portraits, and mythological motifs also gained popularity during this period.